 Proponents of eliminating tax-exempt bonds have proposed that there are other, ostensibly more efficient, tax tools that Congress should consider in lieu of tax exemption.
-While there may be other effective tax tools to create affordable housing opportunities, we should not eliminate or impair a proven and effective tool with a 30-year track record and replace it with an unproven new program.
+While there may be other effective tax tools to create affordable housing opportunities, we should not eliminate or

+3 United States Department of Treasury, Internal Revenue Service, Revenue Procedure 2017-58 impair a proven and effective tool with a 30-year track record and replace it with an unproven new program.